-Mix design has been conducted for M 50 concrete making use of ACI-211:4R code with normal constituents of concrete like locally available UltraTech OPC 53 grade cement. river sand and mechanically crushed 20 mm conventional granite.
-Pumice light weight aggregate and steel fibre were procured from Nagpur.The experimental investigation is divided into two phases.
-In the first phase of investigation, natural granite aggregate is replaced with pumice stone in percentages of 10%,20% and 30% using silica fume as mineral admixture.Silica Fume was used in this study as a partial replacement to cement at a percentage of 7.5%.
-After getting the compressive strengths of the above said proportions, a strategy has been developed to improve the compressive strength by incorporating the steel fibers of type : Hooked end of length 35 mm and diameter 0.45 mm.
-For this study, 8 sets of cubes were casted with varying proportions of pumice stone and fibers, in which each set comprises of 3 cubes to determine the compressive strength of concrete.
+Mix design has been conducted for M 30 concrete making use of IS 10262:2009 code with normal constituents of concrete like locally available UltraTech OPC 53 grade cement. river sand and mechanically crushed 20 mm conventional granite.
+Pumice light weight aggregate and steel fibre were procured from Nagpur.
+The experimental investigation is divided into two phases.
+In the first phase of investigation, natural granite aggregate is replaced with pumice stone in percentages of 10%,20% and 30%.
+After getting the compressive strengths of the above said proportions, a strategy has been developed to improve the compressive strength by incorporating the steel fibers of type: Hooked end of length 35 mm and diameter 0.45 mm.
+For this study, 8 sets of cubes were casted with varying proportions of pumice stone and fibers, in which each set comprises of 4 cubes.